cdmoro/literature-clock/scripts/TRANSLATING.md

 Use Google language codes: `el` for Modern Greek, `ja` for Japanese, `ar` for Arabic, `nl` for Dutch, or `zh-CN` for Simplified Chinese.
-The source is always translated as English; by default it is the project's `quotes.en-UK.csv` (British English, equivalent to the user's en-GB original).
+The source is always translated as English; by default it is the project's `quotes.en-GB.csv` (British English, the project's original source catalogue).

 ## Inspect progress and resume